arkency/posts/posts/2015-11-28-monitoring-services-and-adapters-in-your-rails-app-with-honeybadger-newrelic-and-number-prepend.md

 ## Using `#prepend` (AOP style)

-Since Ruby 2.0 we have the ability to use [`#prepend`](http://dev.af83.com/2012/10/19/ruby-2-0-module-prepend.html) as a way to enrich the behavior of our classes with mixins that can original method definition with super.
+Since Ruby 2.0 we have the ability to use [`#prepend`](http://dev.af83.com/2012/10/19/ruby-2-0-module-prepend.html) as a way to enrich the behavior of our classes with mixins that can call the original method definition with super.
 It's not as powerful as aspect-oriented programming, but it will suffice in our case.

 The module that you prepend can be an anonymous one.